jolibrain/livedetect/README.md

     --nclasses 2
 ```

-This command start LiveDetect and tell the DeepDetect instance located at 127.0.0.1:8080 to create a service named `face-detect`.
+This command start LiveDetect and tell the DeepDetect instance located at 127.0.0.1:8080 to create a service named `face`.

 This service takes 300x300 pictures for a detection process with the model located at the adress specified by `--init`, that have 2 classes.